Top 9 BEST Steven Seagal Movies

 9. Above The Law (1988)

-This was Seagal’s first ever movie of his own.
-Prior to this he’d done nothing more than assist with action choreography on the odd movie – he even helped train Sean Connery for the James Bond classic Never Say Never Again (1983), but unfortunately, he was his usual over-zealous self and ended up breaking Sean Connery’s hand!
-This was obviously a big mistake that set his career back a few years before it even got properly started, but he eventually found his way back and landed a shot as the star of Above The Law (1988) backed by Warner Bros.
+Prior to this he’d done nothing more than assist with action choreography.
+His biggest gig was helping train Sean Connery for his independently produced revival as James Bond, in the middle of the Roger Moore era, with the movie Never Say Never Again (1983); but unfortunately, Seagal was his usual over-zealous self and ended up breaking Connery’s wrist.
+This was obviously a big mistake that set his movie career back several years before it even got started, but he eventually found his way back in and landed a shot as the star of Above The Law (1988) backed by Warner Bros — this was his own first movie and paved the way for a long career of direct-to-video movies after a spell of properly backed classics all featured on this page (plus the odd stinker that isn’t).